carbon-language/carbon-lang/utils/vscode/README.md

 1. Install `carbon` to a local path.
-    - The extension will look in `bazel-bin` if by default, for the output of `bazel build //toolchain`.
-However, it will be more reliable to take a [release](https://github.com/carbon-language/carbon-lang/releases) and put it in a directory.
+    - The extension will look in `bazel-bin` if by default, for the output of `bazel build //toolchain` in the [carbon-lang](https://github.com/carbon-language/carbon-lang) repository.
+For usage outside that repository, download a
+      [release](https://github.com/carbon-language/carbon-lang/releases) and put
+      it in a directory.
 2. Install the